cyberchimps/responsive-mobile/README.md

-Responsive II
+Responsive Mobile
 =============

-Responsive II is a flexible foundation with fluid grid system that adapts your website to mobile devices and the desktop or any other viewing environment.
+Responsive Mobile is a flexible foundation with fluid grid system that adapts your website to mobile devices and the desktop or any other viewing environment.
 Theme features 9 Page Templates, 11 Widget Areas, 6 Template Layouts, 4 Menu Positions and more.
-Powerful but simple Theme Options for full CMS control with easy Logo Upload and Social Networking etc. Responsive II is WooCommerce Compatible, Multilingual Ready (WPML), RTL-Language Support, Retina-Ready, Search Engine Friendly and W3C Markup Validated.
+Powerful but simple Theme Options for full CMS control with easy Logo Upload and Social Networking etc. Responsive Mobile is WooCommerce Compatible, Multilingual Ready (WPML), RTL-Language Support, Retina-Ready, Search Engine Friendly and W3C Markup Validated.
 Cross-Browser compatible. <a href="http://cyberchimps.com/forum/free/responsive/">Official support forum</a> (http://cyberchimps.com/forum/free/responsive/)

-Responsive II WordPress Theme, Copyright 2014 CyberChimps Responsive II is distributed under the terms of the GNU GPL
+Responsive Mobile WordPress Theme, Copyright 2014 CyberChimps Responsive Mobile is distributed under the terms of the GNU GPL

-Responsive II WordPress Theme is derived from Underscores WordPress Theme, Copyright 2013 Automattic, Inc.
+Responsive Mobile WordPress Theme is derived from Underscores WordPress Theme, Copyright 2013 Automattic, Inc.
 Underscores WordPress Theme is distributed under the terms of the GNU GPL

-Responsive II WordPress Theme incorporates code from Responsive WordPress Theme, Copyright (C) 2003-2014 Emil Uzelac, CyberChimps Inc
+Responsive Mobile WordPress Theme incorporates code from Responsive WordPress Theme, Copyright (C) 2003-2014 Emil Uzelac, CyberChimps Inc
 Responsive WordPress Theme is distributed under the terms of the GNU GPL

 All Images are created by CyberChimps Inc are GPL

-Responsive II WordPress Theme bundles the following third-party resources:
+Responsive Mobile WordPress Theme bundles the following third-party resources:

 Bootstrap, Copyright (c) 2011-2014 Twitter, Inc Bootstrap is licensed under MIT